starlane-io/starlane/docs/content/docs.md

 At this point starlane should be serving a Http Server on port 8080.
 Open a browser and point it to [http://localhost:8080/](http://localhost:8080/).
 You should see a "Welcome" message that also indicates that the 'localhost' space has not yet been created.

 ### CREATE LOCALHOST SPACE
-Next we need to create the localhost space.
-There is a one to one relationshib between the hostname and space.
+The webserver takes the Host directive from an http request header and uses it to determine which Space's router configuration to use.
+Since we are doing local development we need to create a Space named 'localhost'.

 Open a NEW terminal (since your previous terminal is still running the starlane server.)